 - Millennials (nearly 14%) are most likely to report driving within one hour after using marijuana in the past 30 days, followed by Generation Z (10%).

 - Men (8%) are more likely than women (5%) to report driving shortly after using marijuana in the past 30 days.

-“Wisconsin needs to be prepared for the impact marijuana legalization in neighboring states may have on the safety of its roads.” said Nick Jarmusz, Midwest Director of Public Affairs for AAA – The Auto Club Group.
-“That includes more training for law enforcement officers and public awareness efforts, especially for teens and young adults.”
+“Illinois needs to prepare for the impact legal marijuana use will have on the safety of its roads,” said Nick Jarmusz, Midwest Director of Public Affairs for AAA – The Auto Club Group.
+“That includes more tools and training for law enforcement officers and a substantial public awareness effort, especially for teens and young adults.”